 Following a rollover crash in Charlotte, your medical expenses can begin to pile up.
 You will also most likely have to miss work and lose income, which can make it problematic or impossible to pay your medical bills.
-Our attorneys can help you get compensated for your losses and damages and make sure that you bring your normal life back as soon as possible.
+Our lawyer can help you get compensated for your losses and damages and make sure that you bring your normal life back as soon as possible.

 Types of Rollover Car Crashes

 Generally, rollover accidents can be broken down into four types: